-• These tests use a sample of water from the cold-water fixture, when possible.
-If conditions exist preventing adjustment of the water temperature, perform the testing at the temperature of the water provided and make note of conditions.
+- These tests use a sample of water from the cold-water fixture, when possible.
+If conditions exist preventing adjustment of the water temperature, perform the testing at the temperature of the water provided and make note of conditions. - For WELL v1 Core & Shell and WELL v2 Core projects, samples must come from points that deliver water of the same quality as what is available to tenant spaces.
+Samples may be taken after point-of-use treatment devices only if the project has documented policies giving allowances to tenants to acquire and install such units.